Elliot Jay Stocks logo by Emma Luczyn

 4. 2004 – 2007

-Two years working as a web designer / developer in the music industry, first at EMI and then at Sanctuary Media, then a few months as Senior Designer at Ryan Carson’s Carsonified.
+Two years working as a web designer / developer in the music industry, first at EMI Music and then at Sanctuary Media, then a few months as Senior Designer at Ryan Carson’s Carsonified.
 During this time, I make the move to web standards, start writing about web design for magazines like .Net and Computer Arts, and take my first tentative steps into the world of public speaking.

 5. 2009